 What to Expect During a Rehabilitation Treatment

 Recovery from accidents can require very restrained forms of treatment to ensure further damage is not caused.
 Physiotherapy often relies on patience while waiting for muscles and bones to recover over a period of time.
-Physiotherapists use a combination of interventions to promote healing and to ease the pain.
-Electrotherapeutic agents such as ultrasound, TENS, Interferential therapy, and NMES use sound waves or electrical current to reduce pain and muscle spasm, promote blood flow, and speed up the recovery process.
-Heat and cold are applied to decrease swelling and alleviate pain, and restore mobility to tissues.
+Physiotherapists use a combination of interventions to promote healing and ease the pain.
+Electrotherapeutic agents such as ultrasound, TENS, interferential therapy, and NMES use sound waves or electrical current to reduce pain and muscle spasm, promote blood flow, and speed up the recovery process.
+Heat and cold are applied to decrease swelling, alleviate pain, and restore mobility to tissues.

-By combining your Rehabilitation treatment with other services at Lifepath Wellness, we can offer a one-stop trip to help treat your injuries and get you moving again!
+By combining your rehabilitation treatment with other services at Lifepath Dental & Wellness, we can offer a one-stop trip to help treat your injuries and get you moving again!